mmccollom/ercot_sced_lmp/README.md

-# ERCOT Actual Load by Forecast Zone Scrape
+# ERCOT SCED LMP Scrape
 Electric Reliability Council of Texas (ERCOT) releases SCED LMP prices every 5 minutes.
 This lambda function scrapes the ERCOT website for the previous day SCED LMP files and saves them to an S3 bucket in parquet format.
 The lambda function is triggered by a CloudWatch event at 13:00 UTC daily.

 ### Getting Started